NABEEL-AHMED-JAMIL/my-user-redux-frontend/README.md

-## Overview: Processing Stock Data with RAG and OpenAI
+## Overview: Processing Stock Data with RAG and Ollma3

-This project implements a Retrieval-Augmented Generation (RAG) approach to process and analyze stock data using OpenAI.
+This project implements a Retrieval-Augmented Generation (RAG) approach to process and analyze stock data using Ollma3.

 ### What is RAG?